-Mental Health Services - App.
-D - Intensive Community Based Support - Youth p.
-14 (7/17/2024)
+Mental Health Services (formerly CMHRS) - Appendix D: Intensive Community Based Support - Youth p.
+5 (7/17/2024)

-Functional Family Therapy (FFT) is considered medically necessary for All 1 or more of the following:
+Multisystemic Therapy (MST) is considered medically necessary for 1 or more of the following:

-- Admission with ALL of the following: - The youth must be under the age of 21 - The youth currently meets criteria for a primary ICD diagnosis that correlates to a DSM diagnosis that falls within the categories of disruptive behavior, mood, substance use or trauma and stressor related disorders.
-There may be additional primary behavioral health diagnoses that may benefit from the interventions of FFT that may be considered on a case-by-case basis under EPSDT. - Within the past 30 calendar days the youth has demonstrated at least 1 or more of the following that puts the youth at risk of out of home placement: - Persistent and deliberate attempts to intentionally inflict serious injury on another person - Ongoing dangerous or destructive behavior that is evidenced by repeated occurrences of behaviors that are endangering to self or others are difficult to control, cause distress, or negatively affect the youth's health - Increasing and persistent symptoms associated with depression (e.g. chronic irritability, anhedonia, significant changes in sleep/eating, disrupted emotion regulation, ...) or anxiety (e.g. rumination, panic attacks, hypervigilance, dissociation, ...), in combination with externalizing problems (e.g. physical and verbal aggression, truancy, stealing, property destruction, lying, etc.) that have contributed to decreased functioning in the community - Ongoing substance use or dependency that interfere with the youth's interpersonal relationships and functioning in the community
+- Admission with ALL of the following: - The youth must be under the age of 21 - The youth currently meets criteria for a primary International Statistical Classification of Diseases and Related Health Problems (ICD) diagnosis that correlates to a Diagnostic and Statistical Manual (DSM) diagnosis that falls within the categories of disruptive behavior, mood, substance use or trauma and stressor-related disorders.
+There may be additional primary behavioral health diagnoses that may benefit from the interventions of MST that may be considered on a case-by-case basis under EPSDT - Within the past 30 calendar days, the youth has demonstrated at least 1 or more of the following: - Persistent and deliberate attempts to intentionally inflict serious injury on another person - Ongoing dangerous or destructive behavior that is evidenced by repeated occurrences of behaviors that are endangering to self or others are difficult to control, cause distress, or negatively affect the youth's health

-- The youth is returning home from out-of-home placement and FFT is needed as step down service from an out-of-home placement - The youth's successful reintegration or maintenance in the community is dependent upon an integrated and coordinated treatment approach that involves intensive family/caregiver partnership through the FFT model.
-Participation in an alternative community-based service would not provide the same opportunities for effective intervention for the youth's problem behaviors. - There is a family member or other committed caregiver available to participate in this intensive service - Arrangements for supervision at home/community are adequate to ensure a reasonable degree of safety - Continuation of services Within the past thirty (30) calendar days, FFT continues to be the appropriate level of care for the youth as evidenced by at least 1 or more of the following - The youth's symptoms/behaviors and functional impairment persist at a level of severity adequate to meet admission criteria - The youth has manifested new symptoms that meet admission criteria and the ISP has been revised to incorporate new goals; - Progress toward ISP goal(s) is evident and has been documented based upon the objectives defined for each goal, but not all of the treatment goal(s) have been achieved - If youth does not meet criteria for continued treatment, FFT may still be authorized for up to an additional 10 calendar days under any 1 or more of the following circumstances: - There is no less intensive level of care in which the objectives can be safely accomplished - The youth can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the youth to be discharged directly to a less intensive community service rather than to a more restrictive setting - The youth is scheduled for discharge, but the youth requires services at discharge which are still being coordinated and are not currently available.
+- Increasing and persistent symptoms associated with depression or anxiety in combination with externalizing problems (e.g. physical and verbal aggression, truancy, stealing, property destruction, lying, etc.) that have contributed to decreased functioning in the community - Ongoing substance use or dependency that interfere with the youth's interpersonal relationships and functioning in the community - The youth is returning home from out-of-home placement and MST is needed as step down service from an out-of-home placement - The youth's successful reintegration or maintenance in the community is dependent upon an integrated and coordinated treatment approach that involves intensive family/caregiver partnership through the MST model.
+Participation in an alternative community-based service would not provide the same opportunities for effective intervention for the youth's problem behaviors. - There is a family member or other committed caregiver available to participate in this intensive service. - ↔ Arrangements for supervision at home/community are adequate to ensure a reasonable degree of safety - Continuation of services are considered medically necessary with ALL of the following: - Within the past thirty (30) calendar days, MST continues to be the appropriate level of care for the youth as evidenced by at least 1 or more of the following: - The youth's symptoms/behaviors and functional impairment persist at a level of severity adequate to meet admission criteria - The youth has manifested new symptoms that meet admission criteria and the ISP has been revised to incorporate new goals; - Progress toward identified ISP goal(s) is evident and has been documented based upon the objectives defined for each goal, but not all of the treatment goal(s) have been achieved. - If youth does not meet criteria for continued treatment, MST may still be authorized for up to an additional 10 calendar days under 1 or more of the following circumstances: - There is no less intensive level of care in which the objectives can be safely accomplished - The youth can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the youth to be discharged directly to a less intensive community service rather than to a more restrictive setting - The youth is scheduled for discharge, but the youth requires services at discharge which are still being coordinated and are not currently available